vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 **IMPORTANT**: There is no provision for persistently changing the default root password.
 Only use this configuration for debugging in a secured environment.

 ### `--syslog-address` <a id="syslog"></a>

 Short name: None`

-Configure a VCH so that it sends the logs in the `/var/log/vic` folder on the vSphere Integrated Containers appliance to a syslog endpoint that is not located in the appliance.
+Configure a VCH so that it sends the logs in the `/var/log/vic` folder on the VCH endpoint VM to a syslog endpoint that is not located in the VCH.
+The VCH also sends container logs to the same syslog endpoint.

 You specify the address and port of the syslog endpoint in the `--syslog-address` option.
 You must also specify whether the transport protocol is UDP or TCP.
 If you do not specify a port, the default port is 514.